djwillia/solo5/uhvf/README.md

 - All interrupt handlers can be removed from the solo5 parts of ukvm because we get to see what exception happened in uhvf

-- Remove sse from solo5

-- HLT isn't exiting (it looks like my Macbook VMX does not expose that capability), so we'll probably need a HLT hypercall.